xmlui-org/xmlui-mcp/README.md

 - **comma-separated-exampleDirs** Subdirectories under exampleRoot

-Here's how that maps into a configuration for Claude Desktop or Cursor.
+Here's how that maps into a configuration for Claude Desktop, Cursor, or Copilot using the default stdio mode.

 ```
 {
   "mcpServers": {
-    "filesystem": {
-      "command": "npx",
-      "args": [
-        "-y",
-        "@modelcontextprotocol/server-filesystem",
-        "/Users/jonudell/xmlui-invoice",
-        "/Users/jonudell/xmlui-mastodon"
-      ]
-    },
     "xmlui": {
       "command": "/Users/jonudell/xmlui-mcp/xmlui-mcp",
       "args": [